 We take $C$ as follows:

-We list the 3 points concerning (\ref{cdsvds}): \begin{itemize} \item $\varepsilon$ is some infinitesimal dimensionless parameter to mean the order of the supertranslation we involve.
+We have three remarks on (\ref{cdsvds}): \begin{itemize} \item $\varepsilon$ is an infinitesimal dimensionless parameter for our counting of the order of the supertranslation we incorporate.

-\item $m$ is that in (\ref{hoge}), which we involve to have $C$ have the dimension same with $\rho$ (where $G/c^2$ is $1$ in this paper).
+\item $m$ is the same as that in (\ref{hoge}), which we include in $C$ so that it can have the same dimension as $\rho$ (where $G/c^2=1$ in this paper).

-\item Why we consider $Y_2^0$ is that it would be the most dominant mode in the quasi-normal modes (ring down waves) emitted from the process that a soft-hairy black hole is formed \cite{Berti:2005ys}\footnote{ Author is writing this hearing from Vitor Cardoso in \cite{Berti:2005ys}. }. \end{itemize}
+\item The reason why we consider $Y_2^0$ is that it is supposed to be the most dominant mode in the quasi-normal modes (ring down waves) emitted during the process by which a soft-hairy black hole is formed \cite{Berti:2005ys}\footnote{ The author is thankful to Vitor Cardoso for this information. }. \end{itemize}